-Who was your best friend when you were a child?
+Who was your best childhood friend?
 Mine was one neighbour's kid named Stephen Kamau.
 He calls himself Steve Wanyee these days on Facebook, and that's his actual name which I didn't know back in the '90s when we bonded while grazing cattle on a piece of land my father bought some time in 1993.
 He was a true friend, in every sense of the word.

-I recall most vividly and fondly two school holidays in the '90s we spent most of our daytime together on that piece of land.
+I recall most vividly and fondly two school holidays in the '90s when Steve Wanyee and I spent most of our daytime together on that piece of land.
 The first was the December of 1993.

 Steve Wanyee came regularly during that holiday to join me as well as my siblings Paddy and Symo as we grazed cattle.
-Being the innovative kids that we were, we ventured into building dainty huts using the tall grass that sprouted and flourished on the piece of land back then, perhaps to keep us from getting bored with staring at the cattle as they feasted on their favourite meal: grass, that is.
+Being the innovative kids that we were, we ventured into building dainty huts using the tall grass that sprouted and flourished on the piece of land back then.
+We built the huts perhaps to keep us from getting bored with staring at the cattle as they feasted on their favourite meal: grass, that is.

 Paddy, the eldest member of the gang, led us by instructing us on which kind of grass to cut and how to fix them into a hut.
 And that must be where he acquired some of the leadership skills that compelled Dr. Geoffrey Griffin, the respected founding director of Starehe Boys' Centre, to appoint him a decade later as the '04 captain of the school's Kirkley House.

 By the way, it's like someone bewitched that piece of land that was the theatre of our fun back in 1993 because it is full of useless weeds these days; useless in the sense that no cow can eat them and live to see the next day.
 My brother Bob Njinju has been trying to galvanize us into reclaiming it to profitable purposes but it's like everybody has his own business to attend to.